-The TSC2111 has an internal voltage reference that can be set to 1.25 V or 2.5 V, through the reference control register.
+The AIC29 has an internal voltage reference that can be set to 1.25 V or 2.5 V, through the reference control register.

 The internal reference voltage should only be used in the single-ended mode for battery monitoring, temperature measurement, and for utilizing the auxiliary inputs.
-Optimal touch-screen performance is achieved when using a ratiometric conversion, thus all touch-screen measurements are done automatically in the ratiometric mode.